comphist/cora/doc/mkdocs/docs/admin-taggers.md

       + **wc**: path to RFTagger wordclass file (required)

 DualRFTagger
-:   Combines two instances of RFTaggerAnnotator: one using a provided parameter
+:   Combines two instances of RFTagger: one using a provided parameter
     file; the other one individually trained.
 During annotation, both instances are called.
 The tag returned by the individually trained model is chosen if either (a) the input token was already seen during training (with a number